Toolbox for reconstructing quantum theory from rules on information acquisition

 Certainly, there are some limitations to the present approach: First of all, we employ a clear distinction between observer and system which cannot be considered as fundamental.
 Secondly, the construction is specifically engineered for the quantum theory of qubit systems.
-While arbitrary finite dimensional quantum systems could, in principle, be immediately encompassed by imposing the so-called {\it subspace axiom} of GPTs \cite{Hardy:2001jk,masanes2011derivation}, the latter does not naturally fit into our set of principles which only concern the relation between $O$ and $S$.
+While arbitrary finite dimensional quantum systems could, in principle, be immediately encompassed by imposing the so-called {\it subspace axiom} of GPTs \cite{Hardy:2001jk,masanes2011derivation}, the latter does not naturally fit into our set of principles, mostly because rules \ref{lim} and \ref{unlim} quantify the information content of a system in terms of $N\in\mathbb{N}$ bits which is only suitable for composite gbit systems.
 More generally, the limitation is that the current approach only encompasses finite dimensional quantum theory, but not quantum {\it mechanics}.
 As it stands, the mechanical phase space language does not naturally fit into the present framework and more sophisticated tools are required in order to cover mechanical systems, let alone anything beyond that.